Kotlin/KEEP/proposals/KEEP-0430-explicit-backing-fields.md

 We have a target `field` for annotations on properties, and placing these annotations before the `field` keyword seems like a straightforward solution.
 For now, however, we would prefer to keep the question of this possibility open.

+## Details

+### Kotlin reflection

+Existing Kotlin reflection functionality will behave in the way as if there were no explicit backing fields.
+However, additional functionality will be added to support explicit backing fields.